medinabanjic/BirthdayMemoApplication/README.md

 This is the application for storing birthdays.

 It is written in Java as a part of our mini GUI project, after a week of GUI lessons.
-This app has several classes, all of them, except Files, represent JFrames.
+This app has several classes.
+All of them, except Files, represent JFrames.

 Main functions are:
-Add birthday
+- Add birthday
-Remove birtday
+- Remove birtday
-Search for birthday
+- Search for birthday

 You can add birthday by entering name and date (dd.mm. format).